ljbo82/c-cpp-gcc-builder/docs/doxygen.mk.md

 ## Functions

-_This makefile does not expose any function explicitly._
+_This file itself does not expose any function explicitly.
+But since it automatically includes [functions.mk](../functions.mk), all functions contained there are implicitly exposed after inclusion_.